 Journal of Online Scams Psychology

 The Journal of Online Scam Psychology was created by the Society of Citizens Against Relationship Scams to help promote a better understanding of the psychological manipulation employed by cybercriminals in their application of social engineering and their after-effects.
 It provides an invitation and a call to action of further research in the subject matter as well as a venue to publish research findings.
 It also serves to help educate the victims of online crimes about their experiences and provide useful knowledge to aid in their recovery.
-The Journal is edited by Dr. Tim McGuinness, Chairman & Founder of the Society, and a degreed anthropologist and cybersecurity professional with more than 28 years experience with numerous forms of cybercriminality.
-Dr. McGuinness is also affiliated with the University of South Florida, the Financial University of Guangzhou China, and other institutions in the United States and internationally.
+The Journal is edited by the SCARS Editorial Team, which includes a degreed anthropologist and cybersecurity professionals with more than 29 years experience with numerous forms of cybercriminality.
+Our team is also affiliated with the University of South Florida, the Financial University of Guangzhou China, and other institutions in the United States and internationally.

 Psychology of Scams